trinib/Linux-Bash-Commands/README.md

 <td class="tg-yw4l">Wild card [question mark].
 The ? character serves as a single-character "wild card" for filename expansion in globbing, as well as representing one character in an extended regular expression.</td>
 </tr>
 <td class="tg-yw4l">{ }</td>
 <td class="tg-yw4l">Inline group [curly brackets].
-Commands inside the curly braces are treated as if they were one command.
-It is convenient to use these when Bash syntax requires only one command and a function doesn't feel warranted.</td>
+Commands inside the curly braces are treated as if they were one command.</td>
 </tr>
 <tr>
 <td class="tg-yw4l">( )</td>